cgay/sandbox/README.rst

 * Improvements to the "select buffers" menu:

     .
 Sort by most-recently-visited.
 There should be a drop-down menu to choose sorting method.
 The choice should be remembered.

     .
-Show which buffers are modified.

-    .
 Show/hide which buffers were loaded due to Edit Methods?
 Or buffers which are under the project's directory (as determined